Aragas/NexusMods.Monitor/README.md

 The repository consists of four services:
 * Subscriptions - Web API based service that handles mod subscription.
 * Scraper - parses NexusMods and raises events if changes are detected.
-* Bot.Discord - listens for change events and posts them in Discord channels based on current subscriptions.
+* Bot.Discord - listens for events and posts them as messages in Discord channels based on current subscriptions.
-* Bot.Slack - listens for change events and posts them in Slack channels based on current subscriptions.
+* Bot.Slack - listens for events and posts them as messages in Slack channels based on current subscriptions.

 NATS is used for the Event Bus, via abstraction provided by [Enbiso.NLib.EventBus](https://github.com/enbiso/Enbiso.NLib/tree/master/Enbiso.NLib.EventBus).
 Mediatr for the command bus, directly.